 Little Village is powered by an incredible network of over 300 volunteers, many of whom are parents with small children – a group that often struggles to find opportunities for meaningful work or volunteering.

 “Parents want to help other parents: this is how”Volunteer

-We’re a registered charity, and we currently operate in the London Boroughs of Wandsworth and Camden, and in 2018 we are expanding into Southwark.
+We’re a registered charity, and we currently operate in the London Boroughs of Wandsworth, Camden, and Southwark.

 Through our work we grow confidence, connection and community at the same time as alleviating material poverty.
 We have our work cut out: despite being one of the wealthiest cities in the world, child poverty is rising for the first time in 20 years, and is at its highest in inner London, where we operate.